timruiterkamp/frontend-data/README.md

-# Frontend data - High school of Amsterdam
+# Frontend data - University of Applied Sciences Amsterdam

 In this project I will research the possibilities of how I can make meaningful interactions to give better insight in the debt of European countries.